What Are Banks In South Korea?

-As per Moody’s Investment Services, the Korean banking system doesn’t look promising.
+As per Moody’s Investment Services, the Korean banking system does not look promising.
 They have given a negative rank to the Korean banking system.
-And they have also mentioned that in the next 12-18 months, things are going to deteriorate.
+They have also mentioned that things will deteriorate in the next 12-18 months.
 The main reason is that Moody thinks it will soon reduce the banks’ creditworthiness, which has been detailed below.
 But overall, some growth has been definitely seen in the sector, which may change the scenario in the future.

-There are few important reasons for this negative outlook of international banks in South Korea: –
+There are a few important reasons for this negative outlook of international banks in South Korea: –

 - The local consumer sentiment is pretty weak towards the banking system.

-- Secondly, the risk of policy risk is also one of the main reasons for Moody’s negative outlook toward Korean banking system since May, 2016.
+- The policy risk is also one of the main reasons for Moody’s negative viewpoint toward the Korean banking system since May 2016.

 There are around 148 banks that are licensed in South Korea.

-- Commercial banks: There are 52 commercial banks that serve the local customers in South Korea.
+- Commercial banks: 52 commercial banks serve local customers in South Korea.

-- Specialized banks: There are only 5 specialized banks which provide services to a niche segment of customers.
+- Specialized banks: Only five specialized banks provide services to a niche segment of customers.

 - Mutual savings banks: There are 91 mutual savings banks in South Korea, the maximum among all.

 Financial Supervisory Services (FSS) regulate and control the banks.
-The Bank of Korea acts as the central bank of the country which issues Korean Won and maintains the price stability.
+The Bank of Korea acts as the country’s Central Bank, which issues Korean Won and maintains price stability.

-Here’s a brief description of each of these national and international banks in South Korea in detail (source: Relbanks) –
+Here is a brief description of each of these national and international banks in South Korea in detail (source: Relbanks) –

 #1.
 KB Kookmin Bank: